Birds can make lovely pets for your family. They can be very intelligent and amusing. But it is important to keep your child safe around birds.

 Bird bites and your child

-Birds will nip or bite in self-defense when they are afraid.
+Birds will nip or bite in self-defence when they are afraid.

 They can become frightened by: